paris-saclay-cds/ramp-board/doc/create_ramp_event.rst

 Before you continue make sure that:

     1.  your private and public data are available.

-For example, your data might be in: public, `ramp_deployment/ramp-kits/<problem_name>/data` and private, `ramp_deployment/ramp-data/<problem_name>/data`.
+        For example, your data might be in:

+        - public data: `ramp_deployment/ramp-kits/<problem_name>/data`, and
+        - private data: `ramp_deployment/ramp-data/<problem_name>/data`.

         Note that: